 The Manual is intended to be viewed on line to ensure only the most up-to-date version of procedures are being used.
-It will be updated regularly so, in the unlikely event there is a requirement for hard copies they should be destroyed after 72 hours.
+It will be updated regularly so, in the event there is a requirement for hard copies they should not be kept longer than necessary.

 13. Browser Recommendations